Silas Seymour: Life

+with the addition of Lester L Robinson.
+Silas appears to have recommended Theodore Judah as chief engineer for the Sacramento Valley project but was not heavily involved himself.
+At the time of the Sacramento Valley contract, Robinson, Seymour & Co was said to be the largest railroad contracting firm in the US.

 He was New York State Engineer and Surveyor from 1856 to 1857, elected on the American Party ticket.
 In March 1856, he repudiated the nomination of former President Millard Fillmore as the American Party's candidate for the presidency.

-In 1858 he established himself as Consulting Engineer in New York City.
+In 1858 he established himself as a Consulting Engineer in New York City.
 He was appointed Chief Engineer of the Washington and Alexandria Railroad, and constructed a bridge across the Potomac.

 In 1860, he supported Stephen A. Douglas for President, and expressed in a letter to Col. John W. Forney his opinion, that slavery should continue in the South, and that the South and the North should compromise or have separate governments.

 In 1863, he became Consulting Engineer, and later Chief Engineer, of the Washington Aqueduct.
 In the winter of 1863-1864, he was Consulting Engineer of the Union Pacific Railroad.
 He designed the high bridge over Dale Creek Cañon, near the summit of the Black Hills of the Rocky Mountains.

 From 1868 to 1871, he was Consulting Engineer of the Adirondack Railroad in New York and was reappointed in 1882.
 From 1871 to 1878 he was Consulting and Acting Chief Engineer of the North Shore Railway in Canada.
 The North Shore railway was the part of the Quebec, Montreal, Ottawa and Occidental RR that ran through Quebec.
 On his return to the U.S. in 1878, he was successively President of the Massachusetts Central Railroad and Consulting Engineer of the West Shore Railroad.

 He was New York State Engineer and Surveyor again from 1882 to 1883, elected in 1881 on the Republican ticket, but defeated for re-election in 1883 by Democrat Elnathan Sweet.

-He retired to Danville, NY and died at the residence of his son, Silas Seymour Jr. (b.
+He retired to Dansville, NY and died at the residence of his son, Silas Seymour Jr. (b.
 1860), at 458 West 22nd Street in New York City.
 At the time of his death, he was Consulting Engineer of the Cape Cod Ship Canal and interested in railroads in Florida.
 He is buried at Mount Hermon Cemetery in Sillery, Quebec, Canada.